Windows 10 Mobile

-Windows 10 Mobile is a discontinued mobile operating system developed by Microsoft.
-First released in 2015, it is a successor to Windows Phone 8.1, but was marketed by Microsoft as being an edition of its PC operating system Windows 10.
+Windows 10 Mobile is the fourth and final generation of Microsoft's Windows Phone mobile operating system, succeeding Windows Phone 8.1.
+First released in 2015, it was marketed by Microsoft as being an edition of its PC counterpart, Windows 10.

 Windows 10 Mobile aimed to provide greater consistency with its counterpart for PCs, including more extensive synchronization of content, Universal Windows Platform apps, as well as the capability, on supported hardware, to connect devices to an external display and use a desktop interface with mouse and keyboard input support (reminiscent of Windows on PCs).
 Microsoft built tools for developers to port iOS Objective-C apps with minimal modifications.
 Windows Phone 8.1 smartphones are eligible for upgrade to Windows 10 Mobile, pursuant to manufacturer and carrier support.
 Some features vary depending on hardware compatibility.

 Windows 10 Mobile was designed for use on smartphones and phablets running on 32-bit ARM processor architectures.
 Microsoft also intended for the platform to be used on ARM tablets with screens 9 inches or smaller in size, but such devices were rarely commercially released.
 Windows 10 Mobile entered public beta for selected Lumia smartphones on February 12, 2015.
 The first Lumia smartphones powered by Windows 10 Mobile were released on November 20, 2015, while eligible Windows Phone devices began receiving updates to Windows 10 Mobile on March 17, 2016, pursuant to manufacturer and carrier support.

 The platform never achieved any significant degree of popularity or market share in comparison to Android or iOS.
 By 2017, Microsoft had already begun to downplay Windows 10 Mobile, having discontinued active development (beyond maintenance releases) due to a lack of user and developer interest in the platform, and focused on serving incumbent mobile operating systems as part of its software and services strategy.
 Support for Windows 10 Mobile ended on January 14, 2020.
 As of November 2021, Windows 10 Mobile had approximately a 0.01% share of the mobile operating system market.